 - Late Night Feature: The Late Night feature limits the dynamic range of Dolby Digital recordings.
 Limiting the dynamic range makes it easier to find a volume that ensures the quiet sounds are not too quiet and the loud sounds are not too loud for night time listening.
 This allows you to comfortably listen to without the need to constantly adjust the volume to keep from waking family/neighbors.
 The choices are: Off, Low, and High.
 This feature only works with Dolby Digital Encoded software and the depth of the feature will vary based on the individual software package.

-Bass Management: The Onkyo AV receiver offers Tone Control and Double Bass feature to get the most bass impact out of your system.
-You can independently adjust the Bass (20Hz) and Treble (20kHz) of the receiver's Front L/R channels from -10 to +10 dB.
+Bass Management: The Onkyo AV receiver offers Phase-Matching Bass, Double Bass, and Tone Control to get the most bass impact out of your system.
+Onkyo's Phase-Matching Bass optimizes low frequencies while preserving mid-range clarity.
+This means that powerful bass plays back with clear vocals; it doesn't overpower them.
 You can also activate the Double Bass function in order to boost bass output even more by feeding bass sounds to the front left/right speakers, center-channel, and powered subwoofer.
+In addition, you can independently adjust the Bass (20Hz) and Treble (20kHz) of the receiver's Front L/R channels from -10 to +10 dB.

 Volume & Level Setup: The Onkyo AV receiver provides the following volume & level settings.

 - Maximum Volume: Use this feature to set the receiver's maximum volume level for the Main Zone and Zone 2.
 This feature is useful to avoid turning the volume too loud by mistake.
-You can set the Max Volume from 50-99 (max), or Off (disabled).
+You can set the Max Volume from 50-99, or Off (disabled).

-- Power On Volume: Use this feature to set the volume level when the power is turned on in the Mainz Zone and Zone 2.
-You can choose between Last (same as the volume when the unit was turned off), Min (0), or 1-99.
+- Power On Volume: Use this feature to set the volume level when the power is turned on in the Main Zone and Zone 2.
+You can choose between Last (same as the volume when the unit was turned off), Min, or 1-99, or Max.

 - Mute Level: Set the volume lowered from the listening volume when "Mute" is selected.
 Choose from 0, -40dB, or -20 dB.